Taronyuu/Teamspeak3-server-manager/README.md

 -   Login
 -   Enjoy

+### Additional commands
+We provide a small number of commands which you can use to complete your panel.

+Command: `php artisan teamspeak:reset`
+Description: **DANGEROUS** command, this will remove **all** your teamspeak server from the teamspeak 3 instance and database.

+Command: `php artisan teamspeak:sync`
+Description: This command will synchronize all the servers with your database and the teamspeak 3 instance itself.

 ### Can you add.... ?
 Ofcourse!
 Please open an issue or send me a message.
 I'll be more than happy to add features whenever I have time. :)

 ### Screens

 ![Server overview](https://snapr.pw/i/86e627f677.png "Server overview")

 ![Menu](https://snapr.pw/i/bd64f1594e.png "Menu")